MSD Manual

 After people swallow the eggs, the eggs move to the intestine, where they release an immature form of the parasite, which enters the cells that line the intestine.
 The parasite matures, multiplies, and produces eggs.
 People then pass the eggs in their feces.
 Only a small number of Cryptosporidium eggs are required to cause infection.
 Because of the enormous number of Cryptosporidium that an infected person or animal can shed (10 million to 100 million) in their stool and the ability of just a few ingested organisms to start an infection, the infection can easily spread person-to-person, for example, in day care centers or petting zoos.

 Cryptosporidiosis is a common cause of diarrhea among children living in areas where sanitation is poor.
 It occasionally occurs among travelers to such areas.
-Cryptosporidiosis also causes diarrhea outbreaks in the United States.
-In Baker City, Oregon, 2,780 people became sick when the city's water supply was contaminated with Cryptosporidium in 2013.
-Outbreaks have occurred in other cities and in day care centers.
+Cryptosporidiosis also causes diarrhea outbreaks in the United States, where leading causes include swallowing contaminated water in pools or water playgrounds, contact with infected cattle, and contact with infected people in child care settings.

 Did You Know...